-We need steady, regular rain in order to soak our catchments and get the streams flowing into our dams.
-Declining rainfall means Perth's dams receive much less streamflow than in past years.
+We need steady, regular rain in order to soak our catchments and get water flowing into our dams.
+Slowly declining rainfall means Perth's dams receive much less streamflow than in past years.
 Streamflow is the amount of water entering our dams from our catchments and is measured by changing water storage levels.